cynthiachuo/cynthiachuo.github.io/README.md

 # Hello!
 Welcome to my website.
-I am a first-year PhD student in the Department of Politics at **Princeton University**.
+I am a first-year PhD student in Politics at **Princeton University**.
 My research interests are in legislative institutions, political elite behavior, and the impact of party cues on public opinion.

 I received my BA in Political Science from the **University of Western Ontario** in 2023.
 Before coming to Princeton, I worked on Parliament Hill as part of the [**Parliamentary Internship Programme**](https://pip-psp.org/).